opnsense/docs/source/manual/hardware.rst

 ..
 TIP::
   The OPNsense development team encourage everyone looking for a turn-key solution to buy from `Deciso <https://www.deciso.com>`__ or one of the other partners listed at our partner page.
-  **Listed partners make significant contributions back to the project**
+  **Listed partners make significant contributions back to the project.**

 --------------------------------
 Supported hardware architectures